josongmin/jo_recyclerviewadapter/README.md

 rcv.setAdapter(adapter);
 ```

-Use QuickReture pattern in RecyclerView
+Use QuickReturn pattern in RecyclerView
 ```java
 Prepare a single view for QuickReturn in the activity.
 View vQuickReturn = ...;